gmc-code/PC-microbit-micropython/docs/bots/MoveMotor/MoveMotor_motors.rst

 .. py:function:: stop_left()

-    | stops the left motor.
+    | Stop the left motor.

 | The code below runs the left motor for 1 sec then stops it.